IVSoftware/owner-draw-month-calendar/README.md

 # Owner Draw Month Calendar

-The functionality that you're describing is a significant departure from the normal functioning of a `MonthCalendar`.
-Olivier's answer does a terrific job of explaining how to intercept `Win32` messages if your strategy is to disable the functionality that you understandably deem "pointless" using this approach.
+The functionality that you're describing is a significant departure from the normal functioning of a `MonthCalendar`, and Olivier's answer does a terrific job of explaining how to intercept `Win32` messages if your strategy is to disable the functionality that you understandably deem "pointless" using this approach.

 The reason I'm posting another answer is to offer a perspective that it's fairly straightforward to make your own control in the first place.
 This way you can make it do _exactly_ what you want in terms of style and function.

-If you're open to 'not' basing your solution on `MonthControl`, you might want to experiment with using `TableLayoutPanel controls to simplify making the grids you need.
+If you're open to 'not' basing your solution on `MonthControl`, you might want to experiment with using `TableLayoutPanel` controls to simplify making the grids you need.

 [![designer][1]][1]

-This layout can be provisioned with _blank_ labels in the constructor of the `UserControl` as a canvas.
+The grid will need to be provisioned with _blank_ labels as a canvas, but it's way easier to do this programmatically in the constructor of the `UserControl` than to do it by hand in the designer.

 ```
 public DecemberOnlyCalendar()